Nick Totton's PageIt's

 I have been working as

-a therapist, trainer and workshop leader since
+a therapist, supervisor, trainer and workshop leader since

 1981, having trained originally as a Reichian